olegklimakov/tea-taster-ng/README.md

 - `auth-connect` - In addition to using Identity Vault for session storage, this commit replaces the basic authentication scheme with using OIDC via Auth Connect for better security.
 - `pwa` - The final step of a simple PWA implementation.

+### PWA Quirks

+The PWA implementation has a couple of quirks that _could_ be solved in a few different ways.
+This is beyond the scope of this demo, but would be quite easy to accomplish depending on how you want to handle them.

+- **Session Storage**: The web implementation is currently using the [Browser Vault](https://ionic.io/docs/identity-vault/classes/browservault), which uses session storage.
+The result is the user needs to "log in" each time they restart the app.
+The user may still be logged in via AWS Cognito, which means they will not need to enter any credentials, but they still need to go through the process.
+The easiest adaptation here is to create your own web-based session storage service that uses the same interface as the Browser Vault.
+- **Safari Popup Warning**: Safari warns about opening a pop-up window.
+This is because Auth Connect is using a separate tab for login.
+You can implement the "current" [`uiMode`](https://ionic.io/docs/auth-connect/interfaces/WebOptions#uimode) if desired.
+This is an advanced option that requires special handling for the application startup code, and is beyond te scope of this demo.

 ### Branching Refresher

 As a reminder, you can create a branch at any commit or tag as such: